backend-development/backend-development-textbook/source/caching.md

 In this example the title of one of the projects was changed:
-You can see in rack-mini-profiler that only one of the pratials was recreated, all the other partials were loaded from cache.
+You can see in rack-mini-profiler that only one of the partials was recreated, all the other partials were loaded from cache.
 The next time the same page was rendered the edition cache was reused.

 ![russian doll caching at work: changes when a project changes](images/russian-change.png)